fabwat/faceSimilarity/README.md

 # Face similarity
 ## It detects the faces at camera and calculates the percentual similarity with some known faces.

     This program detects faces in the video, and calculates the similarity with the faces located at folder images.
-  It shows the 3 highest percentual similarity images in the left/right of screen.
+    It shows the 3 highest similarity faces in the corners of the screen.
-  Each face in the video is denominated as person 1-4.
+    Each face detected in the is denominated as person 1-4 and the similarity faces will be showed in a vertical list .

 1) Steps: